bayareawebpro/laravel-micro-spa-boilerplate/README.md

 # LaravelMicro.js SPA Boilerplate (Dark UI)

 #### LaravelMicro.js Framework
+LaravelMicro.js is an IOC Container, Service Locator and Middleware Pipeline that is integrated with Vue.js.
+It includes a DotSyntax Object Repository and Validator Service making it easy to work with data provided by Laravel Responses.
 > https://bayareawebpro.github.io/laravel-micro.js

 #### Searchable Resource Builder
-This package is designed to make building searching, sorting & filtering resource indexes easily by extracting resusable queries and using a method chained builder class for composition.
+This package is designed to make building searchable, sortable & filterable resource indexes by extracting resusable queries and using a method chained builder class for composition.
+Requests are validated and responses are JsonResource classes.
 Frontend JS Controllers & Vue.js components are provided that interface with these responses.

 > https://github.com/bayareawebpro/searchable-resource

 ![Alt](https://github.com/bayareawebpro/laravel-micro-spa-boilerplate/raw/master/screens-home.png)